rethinkdb/example-rabbitmq/README.md

-# Example RethinkDB integration with RabbitMQ #
+# Integrating RethinkDB with RabbitMQ #

-This repo gives example code that can be used to connect RethinDB change feeds into RabbitMQ topic exchanges.
-The idea being that you can use RabbitMQ's publish/subscribe features to listen to changes on your RethinkDB tables in real-time.
+Example code for connecting RethinkDB change feeds into RabbitMQ topic exchanges.

 This repo contains an example integration for Python, Ruby, and Javascript (NodeJS).